MathiasMSFT/MyWiki/Logic-App/Monitor secret-certificate/README.md

     <img width="70%" src="./images/Attribute-AppOwner-2.png">
 </p>

-⚠️ Keep in mind that you can not delete Custom Security Attribute, just disable them.
+**Important:** Once created, you cannot delete a CSA, only disable it.

 📍 If you would like to use your own Set and Custom Security Attribute, here is what you need to update in the template below: